-1/ Values represent the minimum average roll value (MARV) in the weaker principle direction [machine direction (MD) or cross-machine direction (XD)].

-2/ Values represent the maximum average roll value.”

 Revise Article 1081.15(i)(1) of the Standard Specifications to read:

 “ (i) Urethane Foam/Geotextile.
 Urethane foam/geotextile shall be triangular shaped having a minimum height of 10 in.
 (250 mm) in the center with equal sides and a minimum 20 in.
 (500 mm) base.
 The triangular shaped inner material shall be a low density urethane foam.
 The outer geotextile fabric cover shall consist of woven yarns or nonwoven filaments made of polyolefins or polyesters placed around the inner material and shall extend beyond both sides of the triangle a minimum of 18 in.
 (450 mm).
 Woven filter fabric shall be Class 3 and nonwoven filter fabric shall be Class 2 according to AASHTO M 288.